xinyan-wang-stat/605-Final-Project/README.md

 The purpose of this project is to perform a modern statistical analysis from the **Amazon Review** dataset.
 Our methodology includes:
 - **Exploratory Data Analysis**: to investigate the variables' distributions along with the outliers
-- **Data cleaning**: to clean the data by imputing some observations which areirrational and create a new cleaned dataset
+- **Data cleansing**: to clean the data by imputing some observations which areirrational and create a new cleaned dataset
 - **Statistical Model**: to construct a model that effectively infers and describes the variables based on the existing data.
 We also conduct the experiment to select the best model
 - **Model diagnostics**: to investigate the proposed model whether it is appropriate using several plots and tests for model assumptions